Uncountably many enumerations of well-quasi-ordered permutation classes: A Decomposition

 Our next result puts this decomposition in the form we need it later.
+A stronger result that puts conditions on how the factors $w_1,\dots,w_k$ must appear in $w$ would be possible, but is not necessary for our uses.
 Note that we needn't include parentheses in the statement of this result because the operation $\boxplus$ is associative.